GODDARKWOLF/One_Stop_E-Portal/README.md

 # One_Stop_E-Portal
-One stop E Portal for ZRA and Citizens
+One stop E Portal for Citizens

 Frontend: React
 Backend: Python